 About Mark Scott Smith

-Currently I am completing my second novel The Osprey and the Sea Wolf ~ The Battle of the Atlantic 1942 about events that brought WWII to America’s eastern shore.
-At Christmas time in 1941, five long-range U-Boats set sail from occupied France with orders to sink any merchant vessel sailing off the Atlantic Seaboard of North America.
-Over the next nine months, an unprepared and ill-equipped American military struggled to counter this skilled offensive that sent nearly 300 ships and 5000 men to a watery grave before the tide finally began to turn in favor of the Allies.
-My story is told from the points of view of two protagonists: Rainer, a 32 year-old U-Boat commander from the Hanseatic city of Lübeck Germany and Ramón, a 24 year-old Mexican-American B-25 pilot from SW Texas.
-Extensively researched on the home front and in battle, this novel is based on the series of events that unfolded during 1942 off the East Coast USA, Gulf of Mexico, Yucatán, Cuba, France and Germany.
+In 2018 I published my second novel The Osprey and the Sea Wolf – The Battle of the Atlantic 1942 about events that brought WWII to America’s shore—this time off the East Coast.
+At Christmas in 1941, five long-range U-Boats set sail from occupied France with orders to sink any merchant vessel sailing off the Atlantic Seaboard of North America.
+Over the next nine months, an unprepared and ill-equipped American military struggled to counter this skilled offensive that sent nearly 300 ships and 5000 men to a watery grave before the tide finally began to turn in favor of the Americans.
+The story is told from the points of view of two protagonists: Rainer Hartmann, a 32 year-old U-Boat commander and devoted family man from the Hanseatic city of Lübeck Germany and Ramón Morales, a 24 year-old Mexican-American B-25 pilot from SW Texas.
+Extensively researched (e.g., battle scenes are adapted from actual U-Boat logs), this novel is based on the series of events that unfolded during 1942 off the East Coast USA, Gulf of Mexico, Yucatán, Cuba, France and Germany.

 Over the past few years researching these topics, I have encountered many fascinating facts, images and viewpoints.
 These web pages are an attempt to share them with a wider public and generate discussion.